Parenting Time in Minnesota

 Supervised Parenting Time

-Supervised parenting time can take place under the guidance of a relative or family member of the parent requiring supervision in less severe cases where concerns may be more focused on reunifying an estranged parent with the minor child for example.
-In other circumstances, supervised parenting time at a supervision center may be necessary for the safety of the minor child.
+Supervised parenting time is generally ordered upon a finding of endangerment or neglect of a parent.
+A relative or family member may provide supervision of the parent’s time with the minor child in less severe cases.
+Other circumstances require supervised parenting time at a supervision center for the safety of the minor child.

 Determination of Parenting Time